 If you’re tired of testing different strategies to grow your WordPress mailing list, take a look at this post—you’ll find some cool ways to grow your list, which you might not have tested yet on your website.

-Plugins to skyrocket your WordPress mailing list
+Plugins and Methods to skyrocket your WordPress mailing list

 Both Bloom and Thrive Leads let you create beautiful opt-in forms geared towards increasing the signup rate.
 They also allow you to pick from various display types and designs.
 Instead of reviewing both plugins, I’ll show you how to double your WordPress mailing list by leveraging some essential features of these plugins.

 Many of these tricks have been used and suggested even by the content marketing man himself, Neil Patel.

 When your visitors are browsing on your website, they’re more interested in looking for solutions to their pertinent questions than subscribing to your sidebar opt-in form.

 Let’s face it—the problem with most of the sidebar opt-in forms is that they simply offer some generic products as opt-in bribes that the general population of your website visitors is not interested in.
 This is one of the main reasons why your sidebar opt-in forms are not very effective in converting your visitors into subscribers.